Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Epistle dedicatory

-Mental spinning
+Poetry as spinning

-Looking at several of the epistles in Poems and Fancies, her dedication to Sir Charles Cavendish, her brother in law, compares writing poetry to spinning and calls poetry mental spinning – it was commonly thought to be more appropriate for women to spin than to write, but she herself was better at writing.
+Looking at several of the epistles in Poems and Fancies, her dedication to Sir Charles Cavendish, her brother-in-law, compares writing poetry to spinning and calls poetry mental spinning – it was commonly thought to be more appropriate for women to spin than to write, but she herself was better at writing.
 This is one of several occasions when Cavendish calls attention to stereotypical gender roles and expands on her reasons for not following them.
-As here, Cavendish often employed metaphors to describe her writing in terms of stereotypical feminine tasks or interests, such as spinning, fashion and motherhood.
+Here, Cavendish often employed metaphors to describe her writing in terms of stereotypical feminine tasks or interests, such as spinning, fashion, and motherhood.
 While criticising her own work, she said it would seem better if Sir Charles Cavendish looked favourably on it.
-Cavendish often appealed to readers for applause: if it were well received it would be somewhat improved.
+Cavendish often appealed to readers for applause: if it were well received, it would be somewhat improved.
 She ends by complimenting Charles's charity and generosity.

 The pursuit of fame

 In her epistle to noble and worthy ladies and in many others, Cavendish plainly expresses her desire for fame.
 She was not concerned that the best people should like her writing, as long as many people did.
 She justified this by linking fame to noise and noise to great numbers of people.
 Cavendish often assumed a defensive position, here justified by asserting that she expected critiques from males and females not only of her writing, but of her practice of writing itself.
 Cavendish argued that women who busy themselves writing will not act ineptly or gossip.
-Though she expected criticism from females, she calls for female support in gaining honour and reputation.
+Though she expected criticism from females, she called for female support in gaining honour and reputation.
 She ends by stating that if she fails, she will see herself as martyred for the cause of women.